Postpartum Recovery Timeline: Recovering From Labor and Delivery

 nipple pain or breast soreness

-lifestyle changes you may need to make in order to improve your health
+lifestyle changes you may need to make to improve your health

 any feelings of sadness or depression you have